kkristof200/ProvisioningProfileCleaner/README.md

 # ProvisioningProfileCleaner

-Let's you remove existing provisioning profiles from ~Library/MobileDevice/Provisioning\ Profiles
+Lets you easily remove existing provisioning profiles from ~Library/MobileDevice/Provisioning\ Profiles

 The problem
 - All the files have random name, and is hard to identify them